-- 8.1 Patient identifiable information will be stored and maintained for differing periods of time and in different locations in accordance with the appropriate appendix of this procedure. - 8.2 The length of time records will be stored will take into consideration legislation, best practice and organisational needs. - 8.3 Records will be securely stored in conditions and locations appropriate, for the period of time they are to be retained, to ensure preservation. - 8.4 The postholder with responsibility for the records, as identified in each appendix, will in each instance ensure that access to records is maintained throughout their lifecycle, and has the responsibility to ensure that a review is carried out at the end of the retention period.
-Where there is uncertainty about the need for continuing retention the postholder will consult with the Head of Records Management who will make the final decision on retention.
-The postholder is responsible for the secure destruction of their records. - 8.5 The following is a list of forms covered in this procedure and their corresponding appendix:
+- 13.1 Patient identifiable information will be stored and maintained for differing periods of time and in different locations in accordance with the appropriate appendix of this procedure. - 13.2 The length of time records will be stored will take into consideration legislation, best practice and organisational needs. - 13.3 Records will be securely stored in conditions and locations appropriate, for the period of time they are to be retained, to ensure preservation. - 13.4 The postholder with responsibility for the records, as identified in each appendix, will in each instance ensure that access to records is maintained throughout their lifecycle, and has the responsibility to ensure that a review is carried out at the end of the retention period.
+Where there is uncertainty about the need for continuing retention the postholder will consult with the Information Governance Manager who will make the final decision on retention. - 13.5 The postholder with responsibility for the records is responsible for their secure destruction.
+Electronic records will be destroyed in compliance with TP/047 Electronic Information Handling Procedure and paper copies will be destroyed on site in compliance with TP/057 Waste Management Policy. - 13.6 The following is a list of forms covered in this procedure and their corresponding appendix:

 • AS1s, AS3s Appendix 1

-- Electronic patient records Appendix 2
+• Electronic patient records Appendix 2

-- Patient Report Form(LA4 & LA4H) Appendix 3
+• Patient Report Form(LA4 & LA4H) Appendix 3

 (Available from procurement)

-- LA1 Accident and Emergency Journey Summary Appendix 4
+• LA1 Accident and Emergency Journey Summary Appendix 4

-(Available from procurement) • •
+(Available from procurement)

 • PTS booking forms Appendix 5

 • PTS1 log sheet and PTS1 continuation sheet Appendix 6

 • Other PTS patient identifiable documents Appendix 7

 • EOC and UOC audio tapes Appendix 8

 • LA5 Assessment of Capacity Form, Appendix 9

 (Available from procurement)

-• LA5a Patient Agreement to Investigation, Appendix 9

-or Treatment (Available from procurement)

-• LA5b Parental Agreement to Investigation Appendix 9

-or Treatment for a Child or Young Person

-(Available from procurement)

-• LA279 Child Protection Report Form Appendix 10

-• LA280 Protection of Vulnerable Adults Report Appendix 10

-Form

-• LA3 Recognition of Life Extinct (R.O.L.E. leaflet) Appendix 11